NREL/developer.nrel.gov/content/docs/solar/openpv-v2/uploads_commit.md

 <h2 id="rate-limits">Rate Limits</h2>

 [Standard rate limits](/docs/rate-limits) apply.
-No more than 1,000 requests may be made in any hour</p>
+No more than 1,000 requests may be made in any hour.

 <h2 id="errors">Errors</h2>

 [Standard errors](/docs/errors) may be returned.
-In addition, the following service-specific errors may be returned:</p>
+In addition, the following service-specific errors may be returned:

 <table border="0" cellpadding="0" cellspacing="0" class="doc-parameters">
   <thead>